muhme/joomla-branches-tester/README.md

 * Import a Joomla instance from a ZIP package and an SQL dump.
 * Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
+* Switching the Joomla cache handler to Redis, or back to file cache.
 * Using HTTP and HTTPS.
 * Using IPv4 and IPv6 network in dual-stack.
 * Allows patching and testing of the `joomla-cypress` NPM module.